tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Add a reference to this document under the reference heading.

-- Entries keep their existing recommended column "Y" and "N" entries.
+- Entries keep their existing Recommended column "Y" and "N" entries.

-- Update note on the recommended column with text in {{rec-note}}.
+- Update note on the Recommended column with text in {{rec-note}}.

 # TLS SignatureScheme registry